kynatro/dom-controller-boilerplate/README.md

 # JavaScript DOMController Boilerplate

 A basic boilerplate for controlling your page.
 This DOMController Object is intended to provide structure to your event binds and basic page interaction.

+Two variations of the DOMController are provided:

+#### A JSON formatted Object

+A slightly easier to understand variation of this boilerplate and applicable for most any webpage interaction control.

+#### A prototype Class

-It is compatible with dependency systems like RequireJS and CommonJS, but operates just fine without them.
-While the DOMController Object is intended to operate as a singleton Object, it is written in a manner that it could be instantiated multiple times.
+A prototype "Class" that is compatible with dependency systems like [RequireJS](http://requirejs.org/) and [CommonJS](http://www.commonjs.org/), but operates just fine without them.
+While the DOMController Object is intended to operate as a [singleton](http://en.wikipedia.org/wiki/Singleton_pattern) Object, it is written in a manner that it could be instantiated multiple times.
+This boilerplate could be adapted for use as a pattern for any type of modular code structure.

 ## Dependencies